prate91/imagoTriplifier/SPARQL/GeoSPARQL/GeoSPARQL_queries.md

       SERVICE <https://query.wikidata.org/bigdata/namespace/wdq/sparql> {
             wd:Q48175 wdt:P625 ?coord.
       }
+    } LIMIT 1
   }
-  }
   FILTER(geof:sfIntersects(?wktPlace,geof:buffer(?coord,0.3, uom:degree))).
 }
+}
 ```

 The query retrieves the authors who wrote works in which they tell their journeys in the Holy Land.
-The \textit{WHERE} clause contains the conditions that need to be satisfied for each result.
-In this clause, the polygons of the places identified by the toponyms are retrieved only for the work belonging to two literary genres, i.e., personal travel diaries and \emph{itineraria}.
-These two genres have to unique identifies (100026 for travel diaries and 100021 for \emph{itineraria}) that came from a literary genres thesaurus built by the IMAGO scholars on the basis of the subject indexing tool Nuovo Soggettario \cite{cheti2023functionality}.
+In the `WHERE` clause the polygons of the places identified by the toponyms are retrieved only for the work belonging to the literary genre "personal travel diaries".
+As the Q2, this genre has a unique identifier (100026) that came from a literary genres thesaurus built by the IMAGO scholars.
-A nested \textit{SELECT} statement allows retrieving the coordinates (longitude and latitude) of the Holy Land (wd:Q142) from the Wikidata SPARQL server.
+A nested `SELECT` statement allows retrieving the coordinates (longitude and latitude) of the Holy Land (Q142) from the Wikidata SPARQL server.
-Finally, the \textit{FILTER} clause selects the places that are included within a buffer of 0.3 degrees created around the Holy Land coordinates.\\
+Finally, the `FILTER` clause selects the places that are included within a buffer of 0.3 degrees created around the Holy Land coordinates.
-The query produced the output reported in Table \ref{tab:Query4}.

 |     | authorName                    | title                                                                          |
 | --- | ----------------------------- | ------------------------------------------------------------------------------ |